openjs-foundation/cross-project-council/project-resources/MEMBER_TRAVEL_FUND.md

 * At the completion of the event/allocation period or when re-imbursement is to be paid out the project will PR in the approvals into the appropriate year's file.
 This PR will be approved and landed by CPC members.
-Due to the pre*approval of the request from the project the only validation should be against the total that had been previouly approved by the CPC.
+Due to the pre-approval of the request from the project the only validation should be against the total that had been previouly approved by the CPC.